-A comprehensive 3-year Core Curriculum has been compiled to review all anesthesia subspecialities, including quality improvement and practice management, during your residency training.
+A comprehensive 12 month Core Curriculum has been compiled to review all anesthesia subspecialities, including quality improvement and practice management, during your residency training.
 All Section Chiefs review and update lecture topics within their area of expertise annually.
-Lectures are being held Monday through Wednesday from 4:00-5:00 PM in the Anesthesia Conference Room.
+Lectures are held Monday through Wednesday from 4:00-5:00 PM in the Anesthesia Conference Room.

 We also developed an Introductory CA-1 Resident Lecture Series that runs from July 1st through mid-September and is designed to familiarize CA-1 residents with basic anesthesia principles and concepts necessary to pass the Basic ABA examination.
 Introductory CA-1 resident lectures are held Monday through Wednesday from 3:00-4:00 PM in the Anesthesia Conference Room.

-Interspersed within the 3-year Core Curriculum are Monthly Mock Oral Board Exams, Problem-Oriented Case Presentations, Group and CA-level Simulations, Written Board / Key Word Reviews, and Journal Clubs.
+Interspersed within the 12 month Core Curriculum are Mock Oral Board Exams, Problem-Oriented Case Presentations, Group and CA-level Simulations, Written Board / Key Word Reviews, and Journal Clubs.

 Every effort is made to integrate didactic knowledge with clinical experience during resident lectures and simulations to foster independent thinking and develop consultative skills.